-The two broad classes of company acquisitions existing in Spanish practice are share acquisitions, and asset and liability acquisitions.
+The two broad classes of company acquisitions existing in Spanish practice are share acquisitions and asset and liability acquisitions.

-A share purchase is generally more straightforward than an asset and liability purchase, as the only assets acquired are the shares in the target company.
+It may be said that a share purchase is more straightforward than an asset and liability purchase as the only asset acquired are the shares in the target company.
 In an asset and liability purchase, however, the purchaser might seek to purchase all or some of the assets and, in this case, the transfer rules for each of the asset and liability items to be transferred will come into play.

 It is hard to say which of these two types of acquisition is preferred by each party (purchaser and vendor), as it will depend on the specific circumstances of each case.
-As a general rule, however, vendors will prefer a share purchase and purchasers will usually prefer an asset purchase.
-The main support for this view is that, with a share purchase, the vendor severs its ties completely with the transferred company (with the purchase of assets and liabilities the vendor will continue to be a shareholder), whereas in an asset and liability purchase, the purchaser is able to choose which items it wants and which it does not.
+As a general rule, however, it may be said that vendors will prefer a share purchase and purchasers will usually prefer an asset purchase.
+The main support for this view is that with a share purchase the vendor severs its ties completely with the transferred company (with the purchase of assets and liabilities the vendor will continue to be a shareholder) and in an asset and liability purchase the purchaser is able to choose which items it wants and which it does not.